ElenaMerelo/PDOO/pdoo_things_to_remember.md

 blank : not accessible

 # Especificadores de acceso ruby
 La visibilidad de las atributos de instancia, de clase y de instancia de la clase es privada en Ruby, mientas que la de las constantes es pública.
 No pueden cambiarse.

-• Por defecto los métodos son públicos.
-• Cuando un método es privado solo puede ser invocado sin un receptor explícito (tampoco self).
+Por defecto los métodos son públicos.
+Cuando un método es privado solo puede ser invocado sin un receptor explícito (tampoco self).

-In Ruby, the inheritance hierarchy or the package/module don't really enter into the equation, it is rather all about which object is the receiver of a particular method call.
-When a method is declared private in Ruby, it means this method can never be called with an explicit receiver.
+In Ruby, the inheritance hierarchy or the package/module don't really enter into the equation, it is rather all about which object is the receiver of a particular method call. **When a method is declared private in Ruby, it means this method can never be called with an explicit receiver**.
 Any time we're able to call a private method with an implicit receiver it will always succeed.
-This means **we can call a private method from within a class it is declared in as well as all subclasses of this class** e.g.
+This means **we can call a private method from within a class it is declared in as well as all subclasses of this class.** For instance:

 ~~~ruby
 class A
   def main_method